Greatest Film Scenes

 Alice with the Debauched Hungarian

-After Ziegler Party: The Infamous Kissing Before Mirror Sequence
+After the Ziegler Party: The Infamous Kissing and Love-Making Couple Before a Mirror Sequence

 Dr. Harford Tempted by Dead Patient's Engaged Daughter Marion